-Taksu is a Balinese concept for divine inspiration or a creative/spiritual spark.
-The intense focus and lightning-fast reaction of the praying mantis are seen as a physical manifestation of taksu.
+The praying mantis is also linked to the Balinese concept of taksu, which stands for ‘divine inspiration’ or ‘creative/spiritual spark’.
+Its intense focus and lightning-fast reaction are seen as a physical manifestation of taksu.
 The insect symbolizes the state of being fully present in the moment, which is essential for Balinese dancers, artisans, and priests.

 One day, a praying mantis sits perfectly still on a branch in the hot sun, his forelegs folded as if he were praying.
 A busy, noisy cricket passes by and mocks the mantis.
 ‘Why are you sitting there praying so boringly?
 Come play!’ says the cricket.
 The praying mantis does not answer, but continues to stare with his big eyes.
 The cricket jumps back and forth carelessly.
 Suddenly, when the cricket gets too close, the mantis shoots out of his “praying” posture with lightning speed and grabs the cricket.
 The moral: patience and camouflage (cleverness) triumph over hubris and busyness.
 The “pious” posture is merely a cover for the hunt.